James Livingood has been a dog sitter for several years. He has written numerous articles and a book about the topic

 You can also look at your own dog’s behavior and take down notes.
 You can even ask your dog’s vet for reading recommendations or about certain things and aspects of your dog.
 However, you should avoid authors who claim to know how a dog’s psyche works just because they’ve lived with a dog.
 You cannot gather 100% accurate information by just living with a dog.
 So don’t come to concrete conclusions when trying to observe your own dog unless you are one hundred percent sure.
-Otherwise, do a generalized research if it’s feasible.
+Otherwise, do general research if it’s feasible.

 Apprenticeship and Volunteering

 Becoming an apprentice can be difficult because there are only a few dog training programs.
 It is crucial that you find a qualified dog trainer willing to take you in and teach you as an apprentice.
 An apprentice watches and observes their teachers and takes down notes about different aspects etc. This can help the apprentice learn under the watch and care of a qualified person.
-Apprenticeships usually last for 6 months or a year and apprentices are either paid very low or not paid at all.
+Apprenticeships usually last for six months or a year and apprentices are either paid very low or not paid at all.

 You can visit dog-training classes as well and watch the trainer teach the dogs.

 You can also volunteer at any local animal shelter.
 You may have experience dealing with your own dog, but it is nothing like dealing with dogs of different breeds with different owners.
 Plus, handling a larger group of dogs can be very hard but very effective.
 Every dog has a different personality.
 It’ll be worth your while to know about every dog in the shelter.
 Such programs let volunteers get hands-on experience by getting them to handle and take care of the animal themselves.
 Volunteering also gives you an idea on what you can expect if you’ve been considering to make or join an animal-related profession.